Detailed course offerings (Time Schedule) are available for

 B EE 233 Circuit Theory (5)

 Electric circuit theory.
 Analysis of circuits with sinusoidal signals.
 Phasors, system functions, and complex frequency.
 Frequency response.
 Computer analysis of electrical circuits.
 Power and energy.
 Two port network theory.
 Laboratory in basic electrical engineering topics.
-Prerequisite: 1.0 in either B EE 215 or E E 215.
+Prerequisite: minimum grade of 1.5 in B EE 215.

 B EE 235 Continuous Time Linear Systems (5)

 Introduction to continuous time signal analysis.
 Basic signals including impulses, pulses, and unit steps.
 Periodic signals.
 Convolution of signals.
 Fourier series and transforms in discrete and continuous time.
 Computer laboratory.
-Prerequisite: B EE 233; either BST 307, MATH 136, MATH 307, or AMATH 351 any of which may be taken concurrently; either B CUSP 150 or PHYS 122; either CSS 161 or CSE 142, which may be taken concurrently.
+Prerequisite: minimum grade of 1.5 in B EE 233; either BST 307, MATH 136, MATH 307, or AMATH 351 any of which may be taken concurrently; either B CUSP 150 or PHYS 122; either CSS 161 or CSE 142, which may be taken concurrently.

 B EE 271 Digital Circuits and Systems (5)